brian6484/brian6484/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=brian6484)](https://github.com/anuraghazra/github-readme-stats)

-You learn by an infinite cycle of trying and failing.
+- You learn by an infinite cycle of trying and failing -

 <!---
 brian6484/brian6484 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.